bauer1331/Metis_Projects/README.md

 # Metis Projects

-Metis is an immersive 12 week data science bootcamp in NYC focusing on machine learning,  statistical analysis, project design, visualizations in Python, D3, and Flask.
+Metis is an immersive 12 week data science bootcamp in NYC focusing on machine learning,  statistical analysis, project design,visualizations in Python, D3, and Flask.
+These are the five projects I worked on while at Metis starting with the most recently completed.

 **Project 5: Predicting Likes on Instagram (ConvNet)**
 >Built a computer vision, convolutional neural network (ConvNet & Deep Learning) to analyze picture quality and predict likes based on a user's historical photos.
 Classified quality of training set photos based on expected likes per user, while considering follower count.
 Scraped images and meta data using Scrapy.